 Spoiler Alert: This post reveals details of Downton Abbey, through Season 6, Episode 1.

 On Downton Abbey, Earl Robert repeatedly faces financial trouble.
 Many of his fellow nobles and gentry find themselves in even more dire straits.
 They cope by selling off their birthright — castles, houses, treasures, and land — and living humbler lives.
 Why do these apparently rich people teeter on the edge of financial ruin?

-For most of their history, Britain’s nobles and gentry lived off of the profits of farming.
-But by the early 20th Century, agricultural wealth had been dwarfed by the riches of industry.
-Farms still made money but proportionately much less, and they couldn’t easily support the upper class’ high cost of living or the tax burden of industrial society.
+For most of their history, Britain’s nobles and gentry lived on the profits of farming.
+And by the early 20th Century, agricultural wealth had been dwarfed by the riches of industry.
+Farms still made money but proportionately much less.
+They couldn’t easily support the upper class’ high cost of living or the tax burden of industrial society.
 And many nobles and gentry could not or would not supplement their income by working.
 Continue reading “Decline on Downton Abbey: Why the Nobles and Gentry Went Broke”

 In the wake of terrorist attacks like Friday’s mass killings in Paris, we often call our enemies “barbarians.”
 They are not.
 Barbarians like the Vikings, Huns, and Xiongnu lived on the fringes of civilization and preyed on their richer and more settled neighbors.
 But they did not hate their victims.
 If fact, they often admired them and adopted their ways.
 The barbarians were not intolerant.
 Nor were they even immoral by the standards of their times, since few pre-modern societies condemned violence against outsiders.
 Barbarian raiders were just opportunists; looting and pillaging offered their fastest route to wealth.
 Continue reading “Terrorists and Barbarians”